Blue Jackets vs. Maple Leafs: Betting Trends, Odds, Advanced Stats

 Blue Jackets Advanced Stats

-- The Blue Jackets went 4-4-2 over its most recent 10 games, including a 6-4-0 line against the spread in that span.
+- The Blue Jackets went 3-4-3 over its most recent 10 games, including a 6-4-0 record against the spread in that span.

+- Columbus has hit the over in seven of its past 10 games.

-- The Blue Jackets have averaged a total of 6.5 goals over their last 10 games, 0.5 fewer than this matchup's over/under of 7.
+- The Blue Jackets and their opponents have combined to tally an average of 6.6 goals over their past 10 games, 0.4 less than the 7 total goals set for this matchup.

-- In the past 10 games, the Blue Jackets and their opponents averaged 1.8 more goals than their season game score average of 8.4 goals.
+- During the last 10 games, the Blue Jackets and their opponents averaged 1.7 more goals than their season game score average of 8.2 goals.

 Watch the NHL on Max with the B/R Sports Add-On